arjunumenon/arjunumenon.github.io/_posts/2021-01-25-tenant-status-solution-m365cli.md

 The last part of the solution is to schedule the script which we have created.
 In my case, I have scheduled the script to run every half an hour.
 Schedule could be decided depending on your business case.

-In my case, since I am using a Windows machine, I would be using PowerShell as my scripting tool.
+In my case, since I am using a Windows machine and hence I would be using PowerShell as my scripting tool.
 Since CLI for Microsoft 365 is OS agnostic, you are free to use script based on your Operating System, be it on Windows or Mac OS or Linux.

 In this blog, we will not be covering about scheduling the scripts in PowerShell since it is a straight forward activity.
 You can view [this blog](https://o365reports.com/2019/08/02/schedule-powershell-script-task-scheduler/){:target="_blank"} where it has explained how to configure powershell